princepereira/Commands/Windows-Run-RitpTests.md

+# VM PREREQUISITES #
+- RAM: 8000 MB
+- CPU Cores: 4
+- Use VHDX
+- Use Generation 2

 # STEPS #
 - Copy required VHDX, Scripts and Binaries from `winbuilds releases` directory to the Hyper-V `Host Machine` (Physical DevBox)
 - Create Hyper-V `Guest VM` using the VHDX and Enable Hyper-V Virtualization